SableRaf/signalfilter/README.md

 A [Processing](http://processing.org/) API for signal filtering by [Raphaël de Courville](https://vimeo.com/sableraf/) ([@sableRaph](https://twitter.com/sableRaph)).

-We often have to deal with data from noisy sources like blob tracking or raw sensors.
-Signal Filter provides a convenient way to smooth the noise from those sources with easy to tweak parameters to accomodate various types of signals.
+Signal Filter provides a convenient way to get rid of the noise in noisy signals (like blob tracking coordinates for example) with only two easy to tweak parameters.

 Signal Filter is built upon the [OneEuroFilter](http://www.lifl.fr/~casiez/1euro/) by [Géry Casiez](http://www.lifl.fr/~casiez).
 It uses the Java implementation by [Stéphane Conversy](http://lii-enac.fr/~conversy/) from [Université de Toulouse](http://www.univ-toulouse.fr/).